HealthU banner logo

 ‘Early bird’ pregnancy announcements

-Dr. Hernandez explains that some women decide to announce a pregnancy earlier than 12 weeks for a variety of reasons, including:
+Some women decide not to wait until the 12-week Mark and decide to announce a pregnancy earlier for a variety of reasons, including:

 • Excitement!